 Crop rotation and soil nutrient management are alternative practices, as well as cultural practices that enhance crop health.
 For pest problems, introduction of predators or parasites of a pest species, lures, traps and/or repellants also can be used.
 For weed control, mulching, flaming, mowing, hand or mechanical weeding are some examples of practices currently in use.
-Also, the tilling in of mustard plant cover crops to create a green manure is currently being used and is a viable alternative practice.
+Also, the tilling in of mustard plant cover crops to create a green manure is currently being used and is a viable alternative practice, thus AITC is not essential to organic agriculture.